djschnei21/demo-hashistack-nomad-workload/README.md

 # HashiStack Demo Project

-This repository contains a demo project showcasing the integration of the HashiStack, which includes [Vault](https://www.vaultproject.io/), [Consul](https://www.consul.io/), [Nomad](https://www.nomadproject.io/), and [Terraform](https://www.terraform.io/).
-The project deploys a MongoDB instance and a dashboard application, demonstrating the use of dynamic secrets, service mesh, and service discovery features provided by the HashiStack.
+This repository contains a demo project showcasing integration of the HashiStack, which includes [Vault](https://www.vaultproject.io/), [Consul](https://www.consul.io/), [Nomad](https://www.nomadproject.io/), and [Terraform](https://www.terraform.io/).
+The project deploys a MongoDB instance and a dashboard application onto Nomad, demonstrating the use of dynamic secrets, service mesh, and service discovery features provided by the HashiStack.

 ## Features